themrluke/themrluke/README.md

 - 🎓 I’m a final year **Theoretical Physics MSci** student at the [**University of Bristol**](https://www.bristol.ac.uk/)
 - 🔬 I'm looking to persue a **PhD** in experimental particle physics
 - 📖 My research interests lie in ML, Higgs bosons, tracking algorithms, and detectors
-- 🔭 I’m currently working on CFM and normalizing flow models in the Matrix Element Method to search for $HH \to ZZ^{*} \to 4v$ decays at the LHC
+- 🔭 I’m currently working on CFM and normalizing flow models in the Matrix Element Method to search for ***H → ZZ\* → 4ν*** decays at the LHC
 - 👨‍💻 I completed an internship using [**StableDiffusion**](https://github.com/themrluke/StableDiffusionPUPPI) to denoise pileup in the [CMS L1 Trigger system](https://cms.cern/news/real-time-analysis-cms-level-1-trigger)
 - 💻 I have synthesized models for FPGA deployments via [hls4ml](https://fastmachinelearning.org/hls4ml/)
 - 🔧 I have developed firmware using [AMD Vivado](https://www.amd.com/en/products/software/adaptive-socs-and-fpgas/vivado.html)